zaynebmellouli/GrooveGalaxy/REPORT.md

 4. **Gateway/Router Machine (e.g., VM2)**:
    - **Description**: This machine acts as a gateway or router, managing the traffic between the internet and the internal network.
 It also enforces firewall rules and monitors for unauthorized access.
-   - **Technology Justification**: The gateway/router is equipped with advanced firewall capabilities and possibly intrusion detection systems (IDS) like Snort.
+   - **Technology Justification**: The gateway/router is equipped with firewall capabilities.
 It's crucial for this machine to have robust security configurations to protect against external threats.
-SSL/TLS termination can also be configured here for added security.

 **Security Considerations**:
 - **SSL/TLS**: Secure Socket Layer (SSL) and Transport Layer Security (TLS) protocols are essential for encrypting data in transit between the client, server, and database machines, protecting against eavesdropping and man-in-the-middle attacks.